-While we know that hair conditioners are an unmatched invention in the sphere of hair care, some of its alternate uses are pretty phenomenal as well!
+While we know those hair conditioners are an unmatched invention in the sphere of hair care, some of its alternate uses are pretty phenomenal as well!
 Surprised?
 Well, if you're not, you sure will we once you're done reading this!

-1. Shaving cream
+1. Shaving Cream

 Hair conditioner is an excellent substitute for expensive shaving creams.
 It moisturizes the skin and provides a friction-free slide to ensure a smooth and close shave.

-2. Bath oil
+2. Bath Oil

 A squirt of conditioner into a hot bath can ease the skin of the dryness and itchiness that often results from taking steamy baths in cold, dry climates.

-3. Wash-off body lotion
+3. Wash-off Body Lotion

 After a shower, slather on some conditioner, let it sink in for a few minutes and rinse.
 This little trick will help you tide over dry skin times till you repurchase your favourite body lotion.